Terms you will see in Zen Cart documentation

 - Overrides - Zen Cart provides the capability of partitioning your changes from the base software; this is called the override feature.
 See Default files, template default and overrides.

-- Prefix - A prefix in your
+- Prefix - Using a prefix in your

 - Responsive - a template is responsive if it is designed for mobile viewing (on a phone or tablet) as well as desktop viewing.
 See Responsive Templates.